-The mission of Orientation & First-Year Programs (OFYP) is to provide quality transitional experiences that maximize students' potential for personal and academic success.
-OFYP serves over 5,500 incoming freshmen, around 3,000 incoming transfer students, and approximately 6,000 parents of new students.
+The mission of Orientation & Transition Experiences (OTE) is to provide quality transitional experiences that maximize students' potential for personal and academic success.
+OTE serves over 5,500 incoming freshmen, around 3,000 incoming transfer students, and approximately 6,000 parents of new students.

-The OFYP Student Web Developer will assist with many technical projects related to New Student Orientation, Welcome Week, and other first-year programs.
+The OTE Student Web Developer will assist with many technical projects related to New Student Orientation, Welcome Week, and other first-year programs.

 Duties and Responsibilities